Workshops & Courses

 For details and booking, please contact enquiries@greensbooks.co.uk

-A fun and informative day which introduces the subject of bookbinding; including tools & materials, terminology and a bit of the history too.
+A fun and informative day that introduces the subject of bookbinding; including tools & materials, terminology and a bit of the history too.
 You’ll make a simple single-section binding with all tools and materials provided.
 Suitable for all levels with no prior experience required.

 Site by The Web Project